migudel/angular-code-smell-catalog/code-smell/no_usage_of_pipes.md

 ## Description

-This code smell occurs when Angular **pipes**—especially *pure pipes*—are omitted in favor of less suitable alternatives such as getters, method calls within the template, or pre-transformed properties declared in the component.
+This code smell occurs when Angular **pipes** —especially *pure pipes*— are omitted in favor of less suitable alternatives such as getters, method calls within the template, or pre-transformed properties declared in the component.

 By doing so, developers break Angular's declarative paradigm, increase maintenance complexity, and may introduce performance issues, particularly when the transformation is expensive or applied to large datasets.